hipe/tmx/fields/doc/issues/012-normal-normalization.md

 so imagine this:

-    index the stream of all formal attributes in this way: for each formal atribute,
+    index the stream of all associations in this way: for each association,

       add it to a hash keyed to its symbolic name.

-      for this formal attribute, if ANY of:
+      for this association, if ANY of:

         - it's required
         - it has an ad-hoc normalizer
         - it has a proc for defaulting

-      add a reference (the symbolic name) of this formal attribute to a hash to be used as a [#ba-061] diminishing pool.
+      add a reference (the symbolic name) of this association to a hash to be used as a [#ba-061] diminishing pool.
-      (we now call such associations "extroverted".)
+      (we now call such associations "extroverted".) :[#here.F.B] (EDIT: it might be that ad-hoc normalizers are not added to the pool, not sure)

     now the formals are all represented as (only) this straightforward hash and this simple diminishing pool of "normalizant" formals.